timholy/QuadDIRECT.jl/README.md

 (BoxRoot@[NaN, NaN], [0.0, 0.0])
 ```

-This creates a tree structure (currently) with 327 boxes, each corresponding to a single function evaluation:
+This creates a tree structure (currently) with a few hundred boxes, each corresponding to a single function evaluation:

 ![boxes](images/quaddirect_camel.png)